-Absences due to TRUANCY are unexcused with no make-up privileges.
-A doctor's note may be required for admission to school at any time the school authority deems it necessary and must be presented within three days of the request.
-Failure to comply will cause the absence to be recorded as unexcused.
+Absences due to truancy are unexcused or unlawful with no make-up privileges.
+A doctor's note may be required for admission to school at any time the school authority deems it necessary and must be presented in three days of the request.
+Failure to comply with such a request will cause the absence to be recorded as unexcused and unlawful for students under the age of seventeen.